kmb40/aws-bootcamp-cruddur-2023/journal/week10.md

   - `service-deploy` at [`bin/cfn/`](/bin/cfn/service-deploy)

 #### Deployed RDS Layer
+**NOTE** The database was required in the same VPC in order to add the Security Group.
 - Created a new files:
   - `config.toml` at [`aws/cfn/db`](/aws/cfn/db/config.toml)
   - `config.toml.example` at [`aws/cfn/db`](/aws/cfn/db/config.toml.example)